 5. Buy or rent but Invest in a long lens

 There a many times you’ll be surprised at how close you can get to wildlife, but if you want maximum flexibility you’ll to bring a long lens.
 Will it kill your experience if you don’t have one?
 No. But if you’re a major photographic enthusiast, you’ll be happier with one.
 If you don’t own a long lens and you’re not eager to buy one, consider renting.
-Companies such as Lensrental.com or borrowlenses.com can give you access to great lenses—and camera bodies for that matter—at a fraction of the price.
+Companies like borrowlenses.com give you access to great lenses—and camera bodies for that matter—for a fraction of the price.
 Or if you’re traveling as part of a photographic tour, look for companies that offer equipment rentals to their clients, such as Wild Eye Photographic Safaris.
 No need to lug heavy equipment while you travel; they’ll have everything you need when you arrive.
 I rented the Canon 200-400mm f4L with an internal 1.4 converter and I loved it.
 It’s heavy (around 8lbs) but it gave me a lot of wiggle room to shoot in a variety of situations.

 6. Consider some additional lenses

 On safari, I use a long lens the majority of the time but a great wide-angle is good to have for landscapes, and a good portraits lens is important if you include cultural visits in your itinerary.
 I bring my Canon 16-35mm f2.8, 70-200mm f2.8, and if I feel like lugging one more, my 24-105mm f4 or my 35mm f1.4.

 7. Find out whether your lodging has open or closed vehicles.